 Looking for a quick weekend escape to Paris?
-If you have 24 hours in Paris, or 48 hours in Paris for that matter, there is a lot to explore in a small time period.
+If you have 24 hours in Paris, or 48 hours in Paris for that matter, there is a lot of ground to cover and explore.
 This Paris guide will guide you through some of the must-see sights and some dining recommendations.

-When I was living in London, I really tried to make the most out of the freedom of being a student in London.
-Of course, I explored what the city had to offer, and I will get back to great London guides.
+When I was living in London, I really tried to make the most out of the freedom of being a student in a big city.
+Of course, I explored what the city had to offer, which you can find in my London guides.
 But I also travelled a bit around the UK and Europe, always chasing budget-friendly options.
-And with a direct express train to Paris, we had to take a trip to France!
+And with a direct express train to Paris, I had to take a trip to France!